 In the video below, President Obama’s addresses mourners gathered in Charleston, South Carolina, to honor Reverend Pinckney following his death.
 While Obama’s address was to those in attendance, he is clearly aware of and speaking to a national audience.

-Skim through the following video (or read the transcript) to begin thinking about intended and unintended audiences.
+Watch the following video (or read the transcript) and think about the intended and unintended audiences.
 It’s easier to think about audiences for a public speech than it is for an essay, but the same rhetorical principles of audience analysis apply.

 Think about the video or the transcript as you answer the practice questions below.

 Now you know a little bit about the people to whom President Obama was speaking and others whom he did not address or consider directly but who may have heard or read his speech nonetheless.
 The president had an immediate purpose to eulogize Reverend Pinckney for an audience of mourners, but he was also speaking to a more general audience of U.S. citizens concerned about racism, gun violence, civil rights, and inequality.
 The claims and evidence from his speech may, therefore, be relevant to other audiences who are concerned about similar issues and share some of the same ideas and values.

 This presentation explains important components to consider when creating an argument for your audience.

 Even if you aren’t planning to become a politician, you have to think about the audience for everything you say and do.
 This is even more important with social media.
 Some of the best examples of not thinking about unintended audiences or failing to build common ground come from social media.
 Think about the following fake social media post in terms of audience and common ground: